obled225/lomi./apps/docs/README.md

 2. Set up your preferred payment methods in the lomi. dashboard
 3. Integrate lomi. into your application using our API and SDKs
 4. Test your integration in our sandbox environment
-5. Go live and start processing real transactions
+5. Go live and start making money

 For detailed instructions and guides, visit [lomi.africa](https://lomi.africa).